axgonz/archlinux-on-azure/README.md

 Use azcopy to copy the managed disk to a blob in storage; do this from the Azure Cloud Shell.

 ```
-AzCopy.exe copy "sas-URI-disk" "sas-URI-blob" --blob-type PageBlob
+azcopy copy "sas-URI-disk" "sas-URI-blob" --blob-type PageBlob
 ```

-> Note: get the sas token for the storage account container from the portal and don't forget to update it with the name of the blob you want to create.
+> Note: Get the sas token for the storage account container from the portal and don't forget to update it with the name of the blob you want to create.

 Done with the disk sas token.

 ```
-az disk revoke-access -n archlinux-new -g imageeng
+az disk revoke-access -n <yourdiskname> -g <yourresourcegroupname>
 ```

 Create a new Image resource and select the blob we just copied as the source.